margamb/movie-tickets/README.md

 # Movie Tickets

+A movie booking ticket app I created to improve my react and javascript.

-If you want to see the demo of this proyect deployed, you can take a look [here](https://margamb.github.io/movie-tickets/)
+If you want to see the demo of this project deployed, you can take a look [here](https://margamb.github.io/movie-tickets/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).